-The JROTC program is a cooperative effort between the United States Army and CRHS, designed to provide students with the tools that they need to become good citizens and positively contribute to their workplace and communities.
+The JROTC program is a cooperative effort between the United States Army and CRHS, designed to provide students with the tools that they need to be better citizens and positively contribute to their workplace and communities.
 JROTC is a college and/or career preparation program, and there is no military obligation associated with it.
 JROTC is not a military preparation program and the instructors are in no way Army Recruiters.
 95% of JROTC Cadets go directly into college.

 The course is scheduled for one semester.
 Credit for this course counts towards the Physical Education credits required for high school graduation.
 The program is a series of four classes designed to develop students in preparation for college, trade school, the military, or a career.